oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 # Enveloping the Combined Format for Issuance and Presentation {#enveloping}

 In some applications or transport protocols, it is desirable to put an SD-JWT and associated Disclosures into a JWT container.
-For example, an implementation may envelope all credentials and presentations, independent of their format, in a JWT to enable encryption during transport.
+For example, an implementation may envelope all credentials and presentations, independent of their format, in a JWT to enable application-layer encryption during transport.

 For such use cases, the SD-JWT and the respective Disclosures SHOULD be transported as a single string using the Combined Formats for Issuance and Presentation, respectively.
 Holder Binding MAY be achieved by signing the envelope JWT instead of adding a separate Holder Binding JWT as described in (#enabling_holder_binding).